YarinSabag1/final_project_northwind_Data-Science/README.md

   https://docs.google.com/document/d/1MQ-yjv2tGq30L8lVDFIN3PCUU_Df0XOncL2RhWltC34/edit?usp=sharing

 - **English – Full Project Summary:**
-  Inside this repository, open the **PDF file** included in the project.
-  The PDF provides a complete end-to-end explanation of the project, including:
+  The full English project summary is included **inside this repository in the main folder "project_northwind"**.

+  Navigate to the **README folder**, which contains:
+  - A **PDF file** with the complete end-to-end project summary in English

+  The PDF includes:
   - Business questions
   - Methodology
   - SQL and Python code explanations